-1. The flow of how K-RAID works in the scenario of an SSD failure is shown below:
+1. The flow of how K-RAID works in the scenario of an d.node failure is shown below:

-Figure 6: K-RAID flow during SSD failure
+Figure 6: K-RAID flow during d.node failure

-- The SSD failure is shown in the left RAID group.
+- The d.node failure is shown in the left RAID group.
 However, since the K-RAID layout changes within the m.node every 64MB, all the different K-RAID layouts experience a different failure, i.e., D5 is not necessarily affected in each layout.
-To be precise, it will only be D5 in 1/24 of all permutations of the K-RAID layouts. - Due to the different K-RAID layouts, the rebuild process of the failed SSD is performed from all the 23 healthy SSDs, which results in considerably faster rebuild times. - When reading from a RAID group that lost a data segment, the XOR calculations are performed only from that affected RAID group, which is built roughly from half the SSDs in the m.node, meaning superior read performance during rebuild.
-In that RAID group, the parity segment will take over the role of the lost data segment and the parity of the unaffected RAID group (P2 in the figure) will become P, a product of XOR (P1, P2). - When reading from a RAID group that lost a Parity segment (P1, P2, or Q), there is no performance hit at all. - Once the rebuild is completed, the K-RAID falls back to a RAID6 scheme, meaning it is still capable of handling two more concurrent SSD failures without losing data. - When the failed SSD is restored, the K-RAID will be restored to its original layout.
+To be precise, it will only be D5 in 1/24 of all permutations of the K-RAID layouts. - Due to the different K-RAID layouts, the rebuild process of the failed d.node is performed from all the 23 healthy d.nodes, which results in considerably faster rebuild times. - When reading from a RAID group that lost a data segment, the XOR calculations are performed only from that affected RAID group, which is built roughly from half the d.nodes in the m.node, meaning superior read performance during rebuild.
+In that RAID group, the parity segment will take over the role of the lost data segment and the parity of the unaffected RAID group (P2 in the figure) will become P, a product of XOR (P1, P2). - When reading from a RAID group that lost a Parity segment (P1, P2, or Q), there is no performance hit at all. - Once the rebuild is completed, the K-RAID falls back to a RAID6 scheme, meaning it is still capable of handling two more concurrent d.node failures without losing data. - When the failed d.node is restored, the K-RAID will be restored to its original layout.

-2. The flow of how K-RAID works in the scenario of a second SSD failure is shown below:
+2. The flow of how K-RAID works in the scenario of a second d.node failure is shown below:

-Figure 7: K-RAID flow during second SSD failure
+Figure 7: K-RAID flow during second d.node failure

-- This is a standard RAID6 recovery. - When reading from a K-RAID layout that lost a parity segment (P or Q), there is no performance hit at all. - The parity segment (P) will take over the role of the lost data segment and the second parity Q will become the new parity (P). - Once the rebuild is complete, the K-RAID falls back to a RAID5 scheme, meaning it is still capable of handling an SSD failure without losing data. - When the failed SSDs are restored, the K-RAID will be restored to its original layout. - 3.
+- This is a standard RAID6 recovery. - When reading from a K-RAID layout that lost a parity segment (P or Q), there is no performance hit at all. - The parity segment (P) will take over the role of the lost data segment and the second parity Q will become the new parity (P). - Once the rebuild is complete, the K-RAID falls back to a RAID5 scheme, meaning it is still capable of handling an d.node failure without losing data. - When the failed d.nodes are restored, the K-RAID will be restored to its original layout. - 3.
 The Q parity handling concurrent failures.
-When two SSDs fail concurrently, the Q parity comes into play for those K- RAID layouts that lost two data segments or a single data segment and its parity, as shown below:
+When two d.nodes fail concurrently, the Q parity comes into play for those K- RAID layouts that lost two data segments or a single data segment and its parity, as shown below:

-Figure 8: Using the Q Parity for two concurrent SSD failures
+Figure 8: Using the Q Parity for two concurrent d.node failures

-VisionOS uses a set of highly efficient mathematical procedures for rebuilding the data out of the healthy data segments, P and Q. In some of the K-RAID layouts, two concurrent SSD failures will be treated as two single, unrelated SSD failures.
+VisionOS uses a set of highly efficient mathematical procedures for rebuilding the data out of the healthy data segments, P and Q. In some of the K-RAID layouts, two concurrent d.node failures will be treated as two single, unrelated d.node failures.
 In other K-RAID layouts, one or two of the lost segments can be P1, P2, or Q.